Kyu/Kyu/README.md

 ### Hi there 👋
-I'm Precious, I'm a big learner.
-I code a bit.
+I'm Precious, I code a bit.

 ## Currently Working on